-GERTERICE EDCONTION Education 5549 Anthropology and Education-3 credits Educational implications of our knowledge of prehistoric man and of primitive society in- cluding race, language, and religion, the interaction of physical and social factors, and the genetics of social institutions.
-Education 5454 History and Philosophy of Education-3 credits Central philosophical concepts with a study of their effect upon the theory and practice in American education.
-Education 5452 History of Education in American Culture-3 credits Principal factors in American culture in relation to policies and practices in public edu- cation.
-Economic, political, and social problems will be dealt with in historical perspective.
-Education 5606 Great Issues in Modern Society-3 credits Aspects of six great social, political, and economic issues facing America and the world.
+- Education 5549 Anthropology and Education-3 credits

+Educational implications of our knowledge of prehistoric man and of primitive society including race, language, and religion, the interaction of physical and social factors, and the genetics of social institutions. - Education 5454 History and Philosophy of Education-3 credits Central philosophical concepts with a study of their effect upon the theory and practice in American education. - Education 5452 History of Education in American Culture-3 credits

+Principal factors in American culture in relation to policies and practices in public education.
+Economic, political, and social problems will be dealt with in historical perspective. - Social Studies 5606 Great Issues in Modern Society-3 credits

+Aspects of six great social, political, and economic issues facing America and the world.

 The diversity of culture is examined.
 Against this setting the contemporary western urban character and the issue of educational objectives and method are explored.
-Other issues are: population growth as a world problem, underdeveloped areas of the world as they relate to American foreign and economic policy; American military and foreign policy as related to communism, and the effect of mass opinion on democratic government.
-Education 5525 Research in Problems of Education-3 credits Current problems in education as related to the students' teaching situations.
-Each stu- dent through individual research and discussion, identifies and plans for the project re- quired of members of the program.
-The problem and method must be approved for satis- factory completion of the course.
-ADMINISTRATION AND SUPERVISION Education 5806 Administration and Supervision of Schools-3 credits Education 5504 Administration of Public School (Secondary)-3 credits A course in the organization and administration of secondary school systems; internal or- ganization, financing, legal and professional responsibilities, and similar topics.
-Education 5524 Administration of the Small School-3 credits Methods of organization and administration of the small school.
-Problems considered in- clude: programming studies, community relationships, internal operation of the school, formulation of school policy, and adaptation to needs of the smaller community.
-Education 5534 Administration of Elementary Schools-3 credits A course in the organization and administration of elementary school systems; internal organization, financing, legal and professional responsibilities, and similar topics.
-Education 5515 School Law-3 credits A study of local school administration from the legal point of view; principles of law and their applications described in legal theory.
-Attention is given to legal powers and duties.
+Other issues are: population growth as a world problem, underdeveloped areas of the world as they relate to American foreign and economic policy; American military and foreign policy as related to communism, and the effect of mass opinion on democratic government. - Education 5525 Research in Problems of Education-3 credits

+Current problems in education as related to the students' teaching situations.
+Each student through individual research and discussion, identifies and plans for the project required of members of the program.
+The problem and method must be approved for satisfactory completion of the course. - Education 5461 Education and Economic Development-3 credits Critical analysis of current explanations of economic growth and development with particular attention to the evolution of modern economic institutions in relation to the objectives and problems of modern education.

+ADMINISTRATION AND SUPERVISION

+- Education 5806 Administration and Supervision of Schools-3 credits - Education 5504 Administration of Public School (Secondary)-3 credits A course in the organization and administration of secondary school systems; internal organization, financing, legal and professional responsibilities, and similar topics. - Education 5524 Administration of the Small School-3 credits

+Methods of organization and administration of the small school.
+Problems considered include: programming studies, community relationships, internal operation of the school, formulation of school policy, and adaptation to needs of the smaller community. - Education 5534 Administration of Elementary Schools-3 credits

+A course in the organization and administration of elementary school systems; internal organization, financing, legal and professional responsibilities, and similar topics.
-Education 5523 Administration, Management and Operation of School Plants-3 credits Operations of physical facilities; custodial staff; heating and ventilation; cleaning operations; building and equipment repairs.

-Education 5544 Functions of School Administration-3 credits Structure, function, and operating procedures of the school administrator.
-Emphasis is given to the organization structure and service functions of the various administrative units.

-Education 5614 School Business Administration-3 credits Principles of business management; office practice; the school budget; financial accounting; purchasing supplies; safeguarding funds; and practical studies of school economics.

-Education 5528E Supervision in Elementary Schools-3 credits Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to elementary schools.
+- Education 5515 School Law-3 credits - A study of local school administration from the legal point of view; principles of law and their applications described in legal theory.
+Attention is given to legal powers and duties. - Education 5523 Administration, Management and Operation of School Plants-3 credits Operations of physical facilities; custodial staff; heating and ventilation; cleaning operations; building and equipment repaire - Education 5544 Functions of School Administration-3 credits Structure, function, and operating procedures of the school administrator.
+Emphasis is given to the organization structure and service functions of the various administrative units. - Education 5614 School Business Administration-3 credits Principles of business management; office practice; the school budget; financial accounting; purchasing supplies; safeguarding funds; and practical studies of school economics. - Education 5528E Supervision in Elementary Schools-3 credits Methods of studying and improving conditions of learning and pupil growth, recent trends in supervision, the nature and function of supervision, group participation in policy development, evaluation and rating as they pertain to elementary schools. - Education 5528S Supervision in Secondary Schools-3 credits